Uiedbook/JetPath/README.md

   before).
 - Pre and Error request hooks.
 - Inbuilt Cors handlers hook.
-- Fast and small and easy as peasy.
+- Fast, Small and easy as peasy.
-- A strong backup community moved with passion for making the web better.
 - Inbuilt API auto doc functionality.

 JetPath is designed as a light, simple and but powerful, using the an intuitive route as function name system. you can be able to design and manage your api(s) with the smallest granularity possible.

-This benefits are very lovely and delighting, but trust me you have never written javascript app in this manner before and you should definitely check this out.
+Trust me you have never written javascript app in this manner before and you should definitely check this out.

 --

 ## How JetPath works

-JetPath works by search through the source forder and join up any defined handlers and hooks that follows it's format in files named [anything].jet.js.
+JetPath works by search through the source folder and join up any defined handlers and hooks that follows it's format in files named [anything].jet.js.

 ## Requirements to use JetPath.